tpm2-software/tpm2-openssl/doc/certificates.md

  * Load the default provider to get a faster and wider set of symmetric ciphers.

-When using a restricted signing key, which is associated with a specific hash algorithm, you also need to limit the signature algorithms (using `-sigalgs` or `SSL_CTX_set1_sigalgs`) to those supported by the key.
+When using a restricted signing key, which is associated with a specific hash algorithm, you may need to limit the signature algorithms (using `-sigalgs` or `SSL_CTX_set1_sigalgs`) to those supported by the key.
 The argument should be a colon separated list of TLSv1.3 algorithm names in order of decreasing preference.